SDL Property Auction House

 Purchasers must satisfy themselves as to the availability, location, boundaries, conditions, and state of all lots before the bidding.

 You must view any property you are interested in as soon as possible, so you can make the necessary arrangements for finance and instructing a lawyer.
 Viewing arrangements for each lot are contained in the SDL auction catalogue.

 The special conditions and general conditions that apply to all lots being offered at Auction.

 A copy of these should be available within the legal pack for each lot.
 A copy of which will be posted to the SDL Auction website.

-Instructing a solicitor before bidding at an SDL auction is advisable this will allow you to seek advice on the legal pack.
+Instructing a solicitor before bidding is advisable this will allow you to seek advice on the legal pack.

 SDL Auction Guide Prices